mmlb/nvimux/README.md

 Feel free to test the lua version and send feedback.

 ### Support nvimux
-Support iron.nvim development by sending me some bitcoins at `137gRFaXxJmyV23FA9PZZ6Fp8Pvs11gPPV`.
+Support nvimux development by sending me some bitcoins at `137gRFaXxJmyV23FA9PZZ6Fp8Pvs11gPPV`.

 ### About nvimux